Dear Prudence: Other versions

 Jerry Garcia, a member of the Grateful Dead, is said to have called the song "one of his all-time personal favorites".
 The Jerry Garcia Band covered it in extended, improvised versions at concerts between 1979 and Garcia's death in 1995.
 The song was recorded for their 1991 album Jerry Garcia Band.
-"Dear Prudence" was performed by Joe Anderson, Evan Rachel Wood, Jim Sturgess and Dana Fuchs for the soundtrack to Julie Taymor's 2007 film Across the Universe.
-The song was used in commercial advertising by the US wireless phone company Cellular South in a TV commercial during 2008.

 Among the other artists who have recorded "Dear Prudence" are Ramsey Lewis, for his 1968 album Mother Nature's Son; Doug Parkinson in Focus, who had a top-five hit in Australia with the song; Gábor Szabó; the Five Stairsteps (#66/49 in USA, #65 in Canada); Katfish, whose version peaked at number 53 on the US Billboard Hot 100; and Leslie West in 1976.
 In addition, Sean Lennon included the song on his 1991 Japanese CD release Happy Birthday, John, and Alanis Morissette performed it on the 2001 Lennon tribute Come Together: A Night for John Lennon's Words and Music.
 Guitarist Tom Gamble arranged the song for solo guitar in 2021, which was featured as part of the John Lennon 80th Birthday celebrations on the official John Lennon website.

+"Dear Prudence" was also performed by Joe Anderson, Evan Rachel Wood, Jim Sturgess and Dana Fuchs for the soundtrack to Julie Taymor's 2007 film Across the Universe.
+The song was used in commercial advertising by the US wireless phone company Cellular South in a TV commercial during 2008.